 Two Rivers

-In case you haven’t heard, Donelson is hip.
-One of the reasons this neighborhood is attractive is the proximity to Two Rivers Park.
-The 375-acre park is only miles from Donelson’s main strip and offers solitude in miles of greenways and river access.
-Stones River Greenway (which connects to Shelby Bottoms Greenway) offers 10 miles of paved trails that run from Shelby Bottoms to Percy Priest Lake and links to the YMCA on Lebanon Road, Heartland Park and Two Rivers Park along the way.
-While traveling the greenway, you will also encounter parks, Stones River and Percy Priest Lake access, Two Rivers Skate Park, Two Rivers Golf Course, Two Rivers Dog Park and Two Rivers Mansion.
-(Read more about the Donelson neighborhood and green spaces here).
+In case you haven’t heard, Donelson is hip, and one of the reasons this neighborhood is attractive is its proximity to Two Rivers Park.
+The 375-acre park is only miles from Donelson’s main strip and offers solitude in the form of greenways and river access.
+Stones River Greenway (which connects to Shelby Bottoms Greenway) offers 10 miles of paved trails that run from Shelby Bottoms to Percy Priest Lake and links to the YMCA on Lebanon Road, Heartland Park, and Two Rivers Park along the way.
+While traveling the greenway, you will also encounter parks, Stones River and Percy Priest Lake access, Two Rivers Skate Park, Two Rivers Golf Course, Two Rivers Dog Park, and Two Rivers Mansion.

-SB TIP: Similarly to Shelby Bottoms, Two Rivers connects to different parts of town and allows you to connect via various parks and greenways.
+SB TIP: Similar to Shelby Bottoms, Two Rivers connects to different parts of town and allows you to connect via various parks and greenways.

 Trees line the way to Two Rivers Mansion, a historic site at Two Rivers Park.